 DXLab applications interoperate by sending each other messages, and by monitoring broadcasts.
 Commander, for example, will accept a message directing it to QSY the primary transceiver to a specified frequency; Commander also broadcasts the primary transceiver's current frequency, allowing applications like DXKeeper and WinWarbler to track frequency changes in real time.
 Any application can direct a DXLab application to perform operations by sending it appropriate messages; any application can also monitor a DXLab application's broadcasts.
 The primary mechanism used to implement both forms of interoperation -- message passing and broadcasting -- is Microsoft's Dynamic Data Exchange (DDE).
-DXLab applications are also beginning to accept command-bearing messages via the TCP/IP protocol.
+In addition, some DXLab applications support interoperatiojn via the UDP and TCP/IP protocols.

 Every DXLab application except the Launcher accepts messages; several DXLab applications also broadcast important items of state, e.g. the primary transceiver's current frequency, mode, selected VFO, S-meter, split, and model.
 The use of these messages and broadcasts is documented and illustrated in a pedagogical application called DXLabTest, which is provided in both source code (Visual Basic version 6) and executable form.
 DXLabTest's user interface consists of seven tabs, each of which illustrates the interoperational capabilities of a particular DXLab application.
 These capabilities can be explored by running DXLabTest's executable; they can be understood by reviewing DXLabTest's source code, from which Developers are free to extract code for use in their own applications.
 Similarly, an application called Sample illustrates control of Commander using Microsoft's C# language.